microsoft/WhatTheHack/021-IdentityForApps/Student/10-appinsights.md

 The CMC Product Team would like to know:

-- How can we tell, by using metrics, how many "user not found" events were encountered by users?
+- How can we tell, by using metrics, how many "delete request" events were requested by users?
 - How many "successful delete" events were encountered by users?

 ## Success Criteria